 This prompts the question of whether the prophylaxis vs cohabitation debate can be mapped onto the left-right political spectrum.
 You’d be forgiven for thinking that they can, given the high-profile street protests against lockdown by right-wing libertarians and the threat of rebellion against lockdown policy by members of the parliamentary Tory Party.
 Cambridge academic David Runciman agrees, on the basis that ‘right’ means freedom from active government and ‘left’ means state intervention (Runciman, 2020).
 So does Guardian journalist Polly Toynbee, for basically the same reasons (Toynbee, 2020).
 Thus the right supposedly lines up in favour of cohabitation because it doesn’t want to tell people what to do, while prophylaxis is the natural domain of the left because it involves turning the state’s firepower on the crisis.

-Sweden is a big problem for the Toynbee-like analysis: a broadly left-wing country following a policy she regards as right-wing.
+Sweden is a big problem for the Toynbee: a broadly left-wing country following a policy she regards as right-wing.
 But instead of calling her analysis into question she shoehorns Sweden into her predetermined scheme by saying that it is ‘the unlikely beacon of the right’s hope’ (Toynbee, 2020).
 This couldn’t be more wrong.
 Sweden is the right’s death knell - a social democracy with a high-quality publicly-funded health system supported by a citizenry hanging on to a sense of the public good.
 Of course Sweden has made mistakes (not least in regard to care homes), but then so has everyone else, and the country has tried hard to stand as an alternative to lockdown - an alternative to which Greens should be paying much greater attention.

 The dominant lockdown approach might not bother those who can continue to draw a salary (or a pension) while working at home, those who do not suffer from domestic abuse, those who do not live alone, and those who aren’t among the 5m gig workers who relied on our just-in-time economy for their income, but for whom time has now run out.
 Further afield, Oxfam warns that shutting down economies around the world could plunge more than half a billion people into destitution and set back the fight against poverty by a decade or more (Elliott, 2020).
 How are they to be factored in to the equation that churns out the lockdown answer to the question, what is to be done?
-These are people on whose behalf the progressive left would normally be fighting tooth and nail, so why is it that they are now so prepared to throw them under the lockdown bus?
+These are people on whose behalf the progressive left would normally be fighting tooth and nail, so why is it that we are now so prepared to throw them under the lockdown bus?
 Minority world prophylaxis-lockdown is Garrett Hardin’s lifeboat strategy in all but name, criticised by Greens and the left ever since he proposed it in 1974, but now implicitly endorsed by them (Hardin, 1974).